Online Assessments

 Introduction

-In this episode, we explain how OAs are created and initiated.
+In this episode, we explain how Online Assessments (OAs) are created and initiated.
 The input required at this stage comes directly from your OA Strategy and its key phases.
+Understanding this process ensures that your assessments align with your objectives, are properly structured, and effectively gather the necessary data for evaluation.

 Strategy